Spider-Man: No Way Home spoiler-packed review: 'A masterclass'

 'Real stakes'

 The dynamic between the three Spider-Men was absolutely brilliant.
-Some people might think that the "joke" got old during their dialogues (i.e. how the eldest Spider-Man's superhero body could actually make webbing), but I was eating up every minute of it.
+Some people might think that the "joke" got old during their dialogues (for example, how the eldest Spider-Man's superhero body could actually make webbing), but I was eating up every minute of it.
 All three absolutely nailed their characters, and where they realistically could have been in their lives this many years later.
-Though this proved once-and-for-all what I've always thought, Andrew Garfield is the king of all Spider-Men.
+Though this proved once and for all what I've always thought: Andrew Garfield is the king of all Spider-Men.

 -- Andy Altman, San Francisco